hhandika/segul/README.md

 #### Extracting sequences in alignments

 You can also extract sequences from a collection of alignments.
 It can be done by supplying a list of IDs directly using the command line or in a text file. `segul` will look for the exact match of the IDs and is case sensitive.
-You can also use regular expression for more flexiple option.
+You can also use regular expressions.

 To extract sequences by inputing the IDs in the command line: